Cybin Inc. (CYBN) Shares Down Despite Recent Market Volatility

-Cybin Inc. (AMEX: CYBN)’s stock price has decreased by -8.65 compared to its previous closing price of 0.52.
-Nevertheless, the company has seen a -6.84% plunge in its stock price over the last five trading sessions.
+Cybin Inc. (AMEX: CYBN)’s stock price has decreased by -5.68 compared to its previous closing price of 0.45. however, the company has experienced a -19.23% decrease in its stock price over the last five trading days.

 Is It Worth Investing in Cybin Inc. (AMEX: CYBN) Right Now?